 These results included exceptional value-added.
-The college is one of the best in the country for ensuring students achieve better results than might be expected based on their prior attainment at GCSE.
-Advanced Level Performance Systems (ALPs) ranks the college as the fifth best sixth form college at A Level over the last three years.
+The college is one of the most consistent in the country for ensuring students achieve better results than might be expected based on their prior attainment at GCSE.
 GCSE Maths and English Language resit results are also with 60% grade C+ in Maths and 70% grade C+ in English Language.

 Our students and courses

 Most of our daytime work on our Street campus is with full-time students mainly in the 16-19 age group, with 86% studying advanced level programmes.
 Further Education study programmes include:

 - AS and A Levels - we deliver the widest range in Somerset

 - National Vocational Qualifications in Beauty Therapy and Hairdressing